WyriHaximus/awesome-phpstorm/README.md

 * [RegexpTester](https://plugins.jetbrains.com/plugin/2917-regexptester) - Regular Expression Tester for IntelliJ IDEA.
 Allows you to experiment with Java regular expressions in a dynamic environment.
 * [GoToTabs](https://plugins.jetbrains.com/plugin/7784-gototabs) - Go to specific tab by keyboard shortcuts (Alt/Cmd+<num>) like browser
 * [Options completion plugin](https://github.com/woru/options-completion-phpstorm-plugin) - Parses phpDocumentor's hash description and shows supported keys.

+## Twitter

+* [PhpStorm Tips](https://twitter.com/PhpStormTips) - Keyboard shortcuts may differ depending on OS and keymap.
+This account is not affiliated with JetBrains.
+By [@rskuipers](https://github.com/rskuipers).

 ## License